World-Class Physical Therapy by World-Class Physical Therapists.

 We bring physical therapy to the next level!

-You don’t need to live with pain!
+You don’t have to live with pain!
 If you have pain in your neck, back, hips, knees, shoulders, elbows, wrists, or other part of your body – or if you suffer from brain disorders such as dizziness, vertigo, headaches, memory loss, and more – talk to a physical therapist at TurningPoint Medical Group right here in Colorado Springs, CO.
 Physical therapy (or PT) might be the right answer for you.
-Ultimately, we get you back to fully enjoying life pain-free!
+Ultimately, the goal is to get you back to fully enjoying life pain-free!
 We are different and what makes us different is that we brought physical therapy to the next level using the newest medical research and the best equipment available.
 We get you results!

 Also know that Colorado is a First Access state which means you can see a physical therapist to diagnose an injury or musculoskeletal condition.
 In many cases, physical therapy is covered by insurance.
 Of course, check with your insurance provider for coverage details.

 To learn if physical therapy is right for you, let us help.
 Schedule your appointment at TurningPoint Medical Group Today!
 Your first consultation is provided at no cost or commitment.Request A Free Consultation

 Why Choose Our Colorado Springs Physical Therapy Clinic?

 You have many choices when it comes to seeking medical treatment for an injury or disease.
 Physical therapy may not always be the right or only treatment.
 Therefore, it’s important for you to become an advocate for your own health care.
 Be sure you get the right diagnosis and the right patient care.